Western equine encephalitis virus: Biological weapon

 Western equine encephalitis virus was one of more than a dozen agents that the United States researched as potential biological weapons before the nation suspended its biological weapons program.

 Clinical Features

 Incubation and Symptoms

 The incubation period for the Western equine encephalitis virus is 5-10 days.
 Although the infection is primarily asymptomatic, individuals at risk (children aged 2 years and younger, and adults older than 60), may develop a more serious course of illness.
 Symptoms of WEE may range from a febrile illness including fever, chills, malaise, weakness, and myalgias to more severe course including aseptic meningitis or encephalitis leading to coma or even death.
 Long-term neurologic sequelae may include fatigue, irritability, headache, and tremors being most common.
-Young children are more likely to have permanent neurologic disability, whilst older adults are more likely to due from complications, should a severe course occur.
+Young children are more likely to have permanent neurologic disability, whilst older adults are more likely to die from complications, should a severe course occur.
 According to the CDC as of 2025, the case-fatality rate of people with WEE is 3-15%.